-You may raise a DontCloseSpider exception to prevent the spider from being closed.
+You may raise a ${\tt DontCloseSpider}$ exception to prevent the spider from being closed.

-Parameters spider (Spider object) - the spider which has gone idle spider_error scrapy.signals.spider_error(failure, response, spider)
+Parameters spider (Spider object) - the spider which has gone idle spider error

 Note: Scheduling some requests in your spider_idle handler does not guarantee that it can prevent the spider from being closed, although it sometimes can.
 That's because the spider may still remain idle if all the scheduled requests are rejected by the scheduler (e.g. filtered due to duplication).